 • The provisions of local and state occupancy codes should be consulted when developing an occupancy policy.
+However, adherence to local occupancy codes is not required.

 Let's return to Keating memo.
 While a two person per bedroom rule is generally both a safe harbor and the industry standard, it may be discriminatory to reject a family of two adults and one small child that requests to live in a one bedroom apartment that also happens to have a den.